 Situated halfway between the centre of Spain’s capital Madrid and the picturesque day-tripper destination of Aranjuez the community of Pinto is not the kind of place where you would expect a revolution to have begun, never mind one that would not only have a lasting impact on women’s football in the Iberian Peninsula but on Spanish football as a whole.
 It’s the early 1960’s and El Generalissimo Francisco Franco is still in power.
 For woman of the time even the most mundane of activities, ones that we all take for granted to this day, cannot be completed by will alone.
 Should you want to apply for a drivers licence your ability to do so is subject to the rationales of your marital partner.
 If you needed to open a bank account it would be your marital partner that would have the final say on whether it’s need meets the requirements of the home.
 You can’t get divorced unless your husband decides your relationship has reached its end and should you have a child it is the father’s right to give them up for adoption without the need for your consent.
 Nostalgia at times can be a wonderful thing, a misty-eyes nod to the past towards perceived better times, but for many Spanish women who grew up in Francoist Spain memories of that time leaves no such warm and fuzzy feeling.

-With her friends keen to participate in a Youth Front organised tournament in the southern Madrid town of Getafe Amelia took on the role of organiser.
-As the only person old enough in her group to do so she completed the registrations and sourced the equipment so that they could compete, all this despite the fact that she herself was unable to play as regulations stated, “it was forbidden for women to play football or be coaches, delegates or referees.”
+With her friends keen to participate in a Youth Front organised tournament in the southern Madrid town of Getafe an enthused Amelia took on the role of organiser.
+As the only person old enough in her group to do so she completed the registrations and sourced the equipment so that they could compete, all this despite the fact that she herself was unable to play with regulations stating, “it was forbidden for women to play football or be coaches, delegates or referees.”
 They didn’t however mention anything about the presidency of a club and so in 1961 the then 18 year old Amelia, with her resolve emboldened by what she had achieved with her friends in Getafe, founded La Flecha de Pinto (The Arrow of Pinto) football club.
-At a time when women could hardly achieve anything without the gesticulation of a man’s hand, this truly was a huge step for any woman to take, let alone a teenager.
-Of course though there were many more challenges to come.
+At a time when women could hardly achieve anything without the gesticulation of a man’s hand, this was a huge step for any woman to take, let alone a teenager.
+Of course more challenges followed.

 In 1963 Amelia decided that to truly progress the step needed to be taken to move La Flecha underneath the auspice of the Spanish Football Federation (RFEF).
-This however would require funding with the need to play within an enclosed stadium as opposed to an open field proving to be the biggest hurdle to overcome.
-Never one to back down from a challenge she, and those that were helping her, acquired a camera with which they aimed to raffle off to raise funds.
-As football fans are often inclined to do she looked to one of her heroes in her time of need approaching Vicente Calderon (the same Vicente Calderon who Atletico de Madrid had named their stadium after until their 2017 move to the Wanda Metropolitiano) to see if he would be interested in purchasing some tickets.
+This however would require funding with the need to play within an enclosed stadium as opposed to an open field proving to be the biggest challenge to overcome.
+Never one to back down she, and those that were helping her, acquired a camera with which they aimed to raffle off to raise funds.
+As part of this plan she looked to one of her heroes in her time of need approaching Vicente Calderon (the same Vicente Calderon who Atletico de Madrid would name their stadium after until their 2017 move to the Wanda Metropolitiano) to see if he would be interested in purchasing some tickets.
 Much to Amelia’s surprise Calderon not only bought all the tickets on offer but also invited her to a meeting where she could further articulate her aspirations.

-In 1975 and after twelve years Amelia, with a board of directors in place and with designs on improving the commerciality of the club received a letter from the then mayor of Pinto, Daniel Martin, it’s content adding an unnecessarily cruel twist to her story.
-Having seen the club gain increasing support and recognition within the community Martin, instead of engaging with Amelia, sent CA Pinto’s founding mother a letter demanding that she step down from her role with the club and that if she did not he would create another club in the town, throwing all the administrative finance he could at it with a view to running Club Atletico de Pinto out of business.
+In 1975 and after twelve years Amelia, with a board of directors in place and with designs on improving the commerciality of the club she received a letter from the then mayor of Pinto, Daniel Martin, it’s content adding an unnecessarily cruel twist to her story.
+Having seen the club gain increasing support and recognition within the community Martin, instead of engaging with Amelia, Pinot’s founding mother, he demanded she step down from her role with the club and that if she did not he would create another to rival it in the town, throwing all the administrative finance he could muster with a view to running Club Atletico de Pinto out of business.
 Despite the protestations of her colleagues within the club, Amelia decided that it would be for the greater good to step aside, her only crime, being a woman.

 Her work in bringing football to the town never went forgotten, and although a wait of 25 years is most certainly a wait too long, on the 5th August 2000 a petition started by the incumbent president of the club led to a motion that would see Amelia del Castillo installed as honorary president along with a renaming of the side’s home ground from the Estadio Municipal de Pinto to Estadio Municipal de Amelia de Castillo.